rootiest/zippy-klipper_config/guides/GUIDE-macros.md

     end_print

+> Note: This part is the same for all Slicers.
+We just need to call the `END_PRINT` macro, there's no need to pass any values to it.

 ### Update:

 I am now including the `M109`/`M190` dummy commands in the SuperSlicer/PrusaSlicer Start Gcode.
 PrusaSlicer appears to need them for the same reasons as Cura.